-- SDA's believe that the Sabbath is Saturday, not Sunday.
+- SDA's believe the Sabbath is Saturday, not Sunday:

 SDA's refrain from working on Saturday and they attend worship services on Saturday.
-No Adventist would even think of replacing the Sabbath day (Saturday) with Sunday; they believe doing so would be to reject the Word of God.
-Adventists observe the sabbath from Friday sunset to Saturday sunset.
+No Adventist would ever think of replacing the Sabbath day (Saturday) with Sunday; they believe doing so would be to reject the Word of God.
+Adventists observe the Sabbath from Friday sunset to Saturday sunset.

 The idea behind forsaking jewelry is many fold.
 I will only touch upon it here.
-The pagans of Roman times wore jewelry, not only to adorn themselves quite lavishly but to also honor the pagan gods and/or Caesar.
-In fact, Roman jewelry was engraved with pagan symbols or etchings of Caesar.
-Some early Christians began wearing engraved jewelry, but St. Paul warned against anything that might honor paganism and the excesses of Rome.
-Thus, Paul encouraged women to be modest in their dress.
+The pagans of Roman times wore jewelry not only to lavishly adorn themselves, but to also honor the pagan gods and/or Caesar.
+Ancient Roman jewelry was engraved with pagan symbols or etchings of Caesar.
+Some early Christians began wearing engraved jewelry, but St. Paul warned against wearing anything that might honor paganism and the excesses of Rome.
+Thus, St. Paul encouraged women to be modest in their dress.

 45% of SDA's are Democrats, 35% are Republicans, 19% identify as Independents or claim no political affiliation.
 About 53% approve of larger government, while 42% prefer a small government.
 Surprisingly, Adventists believe it is important for the woman to make her own choice about abortion.
 The official stance is that women must choose for themselves when there are extenuating circumstances, such as rape, incest, congenital defects or serious jeopardy to the health of the woman.

-By now, many of you may be familiar with Mel Gibson's Oscar nominated film, Hacksaw Ridge, a powerful portrayal of the true story of Desmond Doss, a Seventh Day Adventist contentious objector who volunteered to join the army during World War II.
+By now, many of you may be familiar with Mel Gibson's Oscar nominated film, Hacksaw Ridge, a powerful portrayal of the true story of Desmond Doss, a Seventh Day Adventist conscientious objector, who volunteered to join the army during World War II.
 Doss is credited with having saved approximately 75 lives as an Army Medic during his service in World War II.

-Corporal Doss was awarded the Medal of Honor by President Truman for "for outstanding gallantry far above and beyond the call of duty."
+Corporal Doss was awarded the Medal of Honor by President Truman "for outstanding gallantry far above and beyond the call of duty."
 The Medal of Honor is the highest award a soldier can achieve.
 Doss never fired a single bullet, nor was he tucked away in a tent during battle.
-He saved lives by putting others ahead of his own safety, on the battlefield.
-It is an understatement to say that his faith and courage were truly remarkable.
+He saved lives by putting others' ahead of his own safety, on the battlefield.
+It is an understatement to say that his faith and courage was remarkable.

 A Film based Upon the Life of Desmond Doss.

 The SDA church believes that the dead know nothing (Ecclesiastes 9:5-6) and that they remain in a sleep (of sorts) until the Final Judgment Day.
-SDA's believe that when Jesus comes again, the righteous will live with him in heaven for a thousand years for a time of reconciliation.
-Then God will then return to earth to resurrect the unrighteous dead, after which time He will cleanse the earth with fire.
+SDA's believe that when Jesus comes again, the righteous will live with him in heaven a thousand years for a time of reconciliation, after which time God will then return to earth to resurrect the unrighteous dead; He will then cleanse the earth with fire.
 In essence, SDA's do not believe in eternal torment but in a quick annihilation.
 After the cleansing, the Lord and the faithful will create a new heaven or "New Jerusalem" on earth where sin is no more and where joy and peace reign forevermore.